Efeckc17/Efeckc17/README.md

 - 🤝 Strong believer in collaborative development
 - 🔄 Continuous learning and improvement
 - ✨ Building elegant solutions to complex problems
-- 🏠 Self-hosting all services (except YouTubeGO) in personal homelab
+- 🏠 Self-hosting all services in personal homelab
 - 🔐 Strict privacy policy: Only collecting essential Cloudflare logs, no additional telemetry or data collection
 - 🛡️ Secure infrastructure using Cloudflare Tunnels for all self-hosted services